shopkick/flawless/README.md

 4. Integrate the Flawless client into your code.
 If you are running a WSGI application such as django or pylons/pyramid, simply add the flawless.client.middleware to your application.
 Otherwise you can wrap particular functions or entire classes by using flawless.client.decorators.
+View the examples directory for some actual code examples.

     Tip: Edit flawless.client.default.py and set the default host:port for your Flawless server